najeeb678/nextjs-dashboard-boilerplate/README.md

 ## License

-MIT License - feel free to use this project for your own admin panel needs.
+MIT License - feel free to use this template for your own admin panel projects.